jackdewinter/pymarkdown/docs/rules/rule_md044.md

 this is a [paragraph](/paragraph "a paragraph item") link.
 ````

-For that example, the rule triggers on the first occurence of
+For that example, the rule triggers on the first occurrence of
 paragraph (link label) and the last occurrence (link title).

 For every other type of link and image, this rule triggers on
-any occurence in the link label.
+any occurrence in the link label.

 ![collapsed
 paragraph][]